 Q3 profit for Malaysia's top banks falls as pandemic takes toll

-Maybank, the largest lender in Malaysia by assets, logged a 2.3 per cent fall in quarterly net profit, while CIMB said its quarterly net profit was down 80 per cent.
+Malayan Banking (Maybank), the largest lender in Malaysia by assets, logged a 2.3 per cent fall in quarterly net profit, while CIMB Group Holdings said its quarterly net profit was down 80 per cent.

-Net profit for Maybank came in at 1.95 billion ringgit (S$643.1 million) for the July-September quarter, down from 2 billion ringgit last year, but higher than the 1.55 billion ringgit estimate from two analysts polled by Refinitiv.
+Net profit for Maybank came in at RM1.95 billion (S$641.3 million) for the July-September quarter, down from RM2 billion last year, but higher than the RM1.55 billion estimate from two analysts polled by Refinitiv.

-CIMB recorded a 194.4 million ringgit net profit compared with 1.01 billion ringgit a year before, lagging an analysts' estimate of 633.5 million ringgit and charting a seventh straight fall in quarterly earnings.
+CIMB recorded a RM194.4 million net profit compared with RM1.01 billion a year before, lagging an analysts' estimate of RM633.5 million and charting a seventh straight fall in quarterly earnings.

-Maybank's revenue slumped 57 per cent to 13.76 billion ringgit, while CIMB's dropped 3.7 per cent to 4.46 billion ringgit, according to bourse filings.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg